CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Perhaps surprisingly,

-Puzzle games especially lend themselves to telling this type of joke on a systematic level.
+Puzzle games especially lend themselves to telling this type of joke on a systemic level.
 They're already built around the release of a satisfying solution - so what if

 (its no coincidence that both installments of *Mess Adventures* pastiche *Baba Is You* at several points).
 And once again, my favourite example is from the heyday of Adobe Flash...